-China Spree tour guides are well trained and service oriented, and we strive to hire only the best.
+China Spree tour guides are hand-picked, well trained and service oriented.
+They are constantly evaluated based on the performance and our customer evaluation of each individual China Spree tour group.
+We strive to hire only the best.
 We know the success of your China trip largely depends on the quality of your tour guides.

 China Tour Group Size

 China is very much a cash-based society – bring a money belt or clothing with secure pockets because you’ll need to carry around a fair amount of local cash.
 Major credit cards are only acceptable at hotels, tourist stores and upscale shops.
-We recommend you use credit card towards the big purchases at tourist stores and buy insurance for the shipped items.
-Don’t count on ATMs for the credit card and bank card cash advance, they are not common in China.
-Please call your credit card company to notify them of your trip to China so they won’t decline your transactions made while you are in China.
 Tipping can be made with either U.S. dollars or the equivalent Chinese RMB.
-Pay in smaller bills when shop with street vendors.
+Pay in smaller bills when shopping with street vendors.

 - Chinese Currency

-As of November 2010, USD$1=RMB 6.6, Exchange rate fluctuates daily.
-Check here for current rate.
+As of end of 2011, USD$1=RMB 6.3, Exchange rate fluctuates daily.
+Check here for the current rate.

 - Exchanging money